 Effective and regular engagement with all Doha Bank's stakeholders has earned the Bank several external recognition in Qatar and the region.
-A few of Doha Bank's external recognitions earned in 2018 are 'Golden Peacock Global Award for Corporate Governance' from the Institute of Directors, 'Best Capital Position' at the New Age Banking Awards, 'Most Outstanding Business Bank- Qatar' at the Corporate Excellence Awards, 'Qatar Domestic Trade Finance' from Asian Banking & Finance and 'Best Arab Customer Services' from the World Union of Arab Bankers.
+A few of Doha Bank's external recognitions earned in 2019 are 'Golden Peacock Global Award for Corporate Governance' from the Institute of Directors, 'Corporate & Investment Bank of the Year' from the Asian Banking Finance Group, 'Best Customer Services & Alternative Banking Channels' at the World Union of Arab Bankers, 'Best Trade Finance Bank in Qatar' from Global Banking & Finance and '3G Financial Services Award ' from Global Good Governance (3G) Awards.

-During the year 2018, Doha Bank initiated various internal programmes to support the environment, community, staff and other stakeholders.
-Few of which are listed below:
+During the year 2019, Doha Bank initiated various internal programmes to support the environment, community, staff and other stakeholders.
+Few of which are listed helow.

-• ECO-Schools Awards recognizing their performance in environmental activities.
+ECO-Schools Awards recognizing their performance in environmental activities.

-- An intensive schedule of Knowledge sharing events across the world and attended by large number of customers and key contacts. - Beach Clean-up event in partnership with Qatar's Ministry of Municipality and Environment
+An intensive schedule of Knowledge sharing events across the world and attended by large number of customers and key contacts.

+Beach Clean-up event in partnership with Qatar's Ministry of Municipality and Environment and Al Wakra Municipality.

-Being a systemically important Bank in Qatar, Doha Bank ensures collaboration and contribution in all possible ways to improve the local and regional financial sector including responsible lending to SME sector, sustainable products, energy efficiency etc.
+In Qatar, Doha Bank ensures collaboration and contribution in all possible ways to improve the local and regional financial sector including responsible lending to SME sector, sustainable products, energy efficiency etc.